DnDprojects999/Interactive-map-for-DnD/README.md

 > A flexible worldbuilding and campaign hub for maps, timelines, archives, heroes, and homebrew content.

 Serkonia is a static browser-based worldbuilding tool.
 It can be used as a personal setting wiki, a tabletop campaign hub, a lore portal for players, or a lightweight interactive atlas for any fictional universe.
+Serkonia title is placeholder for all meanings of the world name for all new sites.

 The project is intentionally system-agnostic.
 You can adapt it for DnD, Pathfinder, Starfinder, custom sci-fi settings, historical worlds, or anything else that benefits from a map, timeline, archive, and character roster.